Definition of PC 647(b) Solicitation and Prostitution

-Many want to know if they go to seek employment or someone runs their criminal record, simply when applying for an apartment, or maybe they want to coach their child's sporting event, so they have to run your criminal record, and that sex-related offense comes up.
+Many want to know if they go to seek employment or someone runs their criminal record when applying for an apartment, or maybe they want to coach their child's sporting event, so they have to run your criminal record, and that sex-related offense comes up.

 Solicitation of prostitution has a negative connotation in society for morality issues.
 So, if somebody's been arrested for solicitation of prostitution, they're going to be worried, and rightfully so, that their record is going to be marked forever.

-The answer to this question is, there are certain circumstances where your attorney can protect your record.
+The answer to this question is certain circumstances where your attorney can protect your record.
 The most obvious one would be that: